imsushant12/Trivialet/README.md

 - Creative UI Experience ✔️
 - Maintained a database of students and thier data ✔️

+## CI/CD

+- A deployed version can be checked here: https://online-assessment-final.herokuapp.com/

+## Deployment
+For deployment we have used Heroku as a platform.
+The project works Successfully.

 ## Tech Stack ❄️

 **Client:** HTML, CSS, Javascript 🧑‍💻